 Also, trading with a stock that is volatile is risky.
 The core concept is the uncertainty associated with the fluctuations of an asset.
 You do not know the specific day and time of the change; therefore, trading with it may cause you to lose money and assets.
 Consequently, many traders who engage in stock scalping seek out equities with volatile volatility.

 As scalpers speculate on market price swings through volatile stocks, it is quite simple for them to generate profits.
 In contrast, equities with constant price rates are deemed to have a low level of volatility.
-These stocks are preferable for traders who desire to steady their revenues and avoid taking risks during market transactions.
+These stocks are preferable for traders who desire to steady their revenues and avoid taking risks during foreign trade transactions.